 And be sure to stay away from the Baiji Water Bottle which is junk.

-Coronovirus anyone?
+Get sick anyone?
 Yeah, no thanks.
-Travel sized hand sanitizer is a travel must have these days.
+Travel sized hand sanitizer is a travel must-have these days.
 Bathe in it if you have to…

 I now consider this item a travel necessity and carry a small pack of disposable wet wipe with me on every trip.
-Handy to wipe down a tray table or as a solution to rough sand paper.
+Handy to wipe down a tray table or as a solution to rough sandpaper grade toilet paper.

 This is an item I don’t always bring with me unless it’s the time of year when rain is common.
 Then it goes in the bag every time.